All successful HIT applications must include all of the following:

 - One or more letters of support from the faculty advisor(s) who will be supervising the project.

-- A most recent unofficial Northeastern University Transcript
+- An unofficial Northeastern University transcript

 - Revise and Resubmit.

-- Not approved.
+- Not Approved.